 - Posted by Raquel Irene Cano Cordero

-The thermomechanical analysis (TMA) of plastic encapsulated microelectronic and COTS parts is a fundamental technique to avoid (during the design and fabrication stage) and foresee anomalies related to the deformation of packages with temperature.
+The thermomechanical analysis (TMA) of plastic encapsulated microelectronic, and COTS parts is a fundamental technique to avoid (during the design and fabrication stage) and foresee anomalies related to the deformation of packages with temperature.
 Thus, this is a very effective tool to disclose and screen out possible reliability concerns related to the thermo-mechanical integrity and stability of the devices.
-This is because the TMA is an instrument used to test the physical properties of many different materials, measuring the dimensional variations of a sample as a function of time, temperature, and force in a controlled atmosphere.
-Our equipment operates over a temperature range of -70°C to 1000°C using heating rates up to 200°C/min and can measure the Coefficient of Thermal Expansion (CTE), along with transition temperatures such as Glass Transition Temperature (Tg), among others.
+This is because the TMA technique provides accurate information about the material’s coefficient of linear thermal expansion (CTE), shrinkage, softening, glass transition temperature (Tg), among others.